skrtdev/TelegramBot-API/docs.md

 ```

 ### sendChatAction
-sendChatAction can be used directly as a method of the main class or as a method of a Chat Object, (as sendAction method), in order to send an Action that Chat.
+sendChatAction can be used directly as a method of the main class or as a method of a Chat Object, as _sendAction_ method, in order to send an Action that Chat.

 ```php
 // main class